-People adopt children for different reasons: starting or expanding a family, contributing to society by having children or getting legal recognition for a parenting relationship with a child.
-Also, you can adopt your spouse's or partner's child if you have developed a parental relationship with the child.
+People adopt children for many different reasons: starting or expanding a family, contributing to society by having children or getting legal recognition for a parenting relationship to a child.
+(You can adopt your spouse’s or partner’s child if you have developed a parental relationship with the child.)

 Whatever the reasons for adopting a child in Quebec, there are certain steps to follow.

 In this article, Educaloi explains when you can adopt, how to apply to a Youth Centre to adopt and the legal proceedings leading to an adoption order.
 It also explains the legal consequences of adoption for the biological parents, the parents who are adopting, and the adopted child.

 What requirements must be met to adopt a child in Quebec?

 Whether you are single, married, in a civil union or living with a partner, you can apply to adopt a child in Quebec.
 As a general rule, the following conditions must be met: